Works Register Home Log In Authors

 When the mind holds its attention to numerous objects,

-A myriad of thoughts are born in it,
+Many thoughts are born in it,

 Reduce the number of phenomena